Breadcrumb

 About Tintin Wulia

---> linktree
+--> current: linktree

 Wulia's research stems out of conceptual and empirical engagement with the complexities of borders.
 She sees the world as an interconnected system – not a borderless world, but a world where entities interface with one another contiguously.
 Her works with video, sound, paintings, drawings, dance, text, installation, performance, public interventions, and quantitative methods mostly aim to tease out and activate these interconnections.
 Hence, they are often processual, interactive, and participatory.
 Wulia joined the University of Gothenburg in 2018, with a Postdoctoral Fellowship in design, crafts and society with a focus on migration, working interdepartmentally with HDK-Valand and the School of Global Studies, at the Centre on Global Migration (2018-2020).

 She is a recipient of the highly competitive ERC Starting Grant 2021 for her project Things for Politics’ Sake: Aesthetic Objects and Social Change.
-A concept in this project is the subject of her retrospective solo show, curated by Naoko Sumi, Tintin Wulia: Things-in-Common at the Hiroshima City Museum of Contemporary Art, 21 Sep 2024 - 5 Jan 2025, showing 25 works spanning over twenty-four years of her career.
-An associated learning gallery exhibits works by collaborators Rangga Purbaya and Dr Wulan Dirgantoro (1965 Setiap Hari), as well as participatory work Butsu-butsu Ko-kan, by Thingstigate team members Dr Kelly Ka-Lai Chan and Maxine Chionh, 21 Sep - 5 Nov 2024.
+A concept in this project is the subject of her current retrospective solo show, curated by Naoko Sumi, Tintin Wulia: Things-in-Common at the Hiroshima City Museum of Contemporary Art, 21 Sep 2024 - 5 Jan 2025, showing 25 works spanning over twenty-four years of her career.
+An associated learning gallery exhibits works by collaborators Rangga Purbaya and Dr Wulan Dirgantoro (1965 Setiap Hari), as well as participatory work Butsu-butsu Ko-kan, with Thingstigate team members Dr Kelly Ka-Lai Chan and Maxine Chionh, 21 Sep - 4 Nov 2024.

 Wulia's works have been shown in major exhibitions including Chicago Architecture Biennale (2021), Sharjah Biennale (2013), Asia Pacific Triennale (2012), Gwangju Biennale (2012), Moscow Biennale (2011), Jakarta Biennale (2009), and Istanbul Biennale (2005), amongst others.
 They are also part of prominent private and public collections internationally, including in Stedelijk Van Abbemuseum, Singapore Art Museum, Queensland Art Gallery/Gallery of Modern Art, and He Xiangning Art Museum.
 Wulia represented Indonesia with a solo pavilion at the 57th Venice Biennale (2017).